Feeling confused? We have put together some of the most common questions from our visitors before and during their visit in the High Coast.

-I would like to order a hiking trail guide, how can I do that?
+I would like to order a hiking guidebook, how can I do that?

-The High Coast Trail hiking guide can be ordered here.
+The High Coast Trail hiking guidebook can be ordered here.

 I would like to order maps and brochures, how can I do that?

-You can order the High Coast map and magazine (swedish) from www.sverigeturisten.se.
+You can order a map and a magazine (swedish) from www.sverigeturisten.se.
 If you require something else, please contact us.